There’s more to endurance sports than fighting the Aerobic Wall.

 Ready to Start?

-Read “An Introduction to Kaizen-durance: Hacking Your Performance Potential at Any Age”.
+Read “An Introduction to Kaizen-durance: Your Aerobic Path to Mastery”.
 This is the first book in a series of six.
 Book One connects you with your innate wisdom as an endurance athlete.
 It guides you to expand your training focus beyond aerobic capacity, to successfully cultivate the wisdom and mastery of the lifetime athlete.
 That wisdom is your Kinetic Intelligence.

 Find out more about the book series and how to order Books One through Four here.